yuegao04/docs/docs/operation/template/index.md

 ## Variable style extension

-Seal has extended the Terraform variable definition to support additional attributes describing the variable style, which is useful in generating user-friendly forms on the user interface.
+Walrus has extended the Terraform variable definition to support additional attributes describing the variable style, which is useful in generating user-friendly forms on the user interface.
 The extended styles are defined by HCL annotations.

 | Attribute Name | Type | Description | Example |
 |----------------|------|-------------|---------|